yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `apiServerVersion`: The version of AMPLIFY Central API the agent is using.
 Default value is **v1alpha1**

-`mode`: The method to send endpoints back to Central. (publishToEnvironment = API Service, publishToCatalog = Catalog, publishToEnvironmentAndCatalog = API Service and as Consumer instance).
+`mode`: The method to send endpoints back to Central. (publishToEnvironment = API Service, publishToEnvironmentAndCatalog = API Service and Catalog asset).

 `pollInterval`: The frequency the agent is polling AMPLIFY Central to get some event.
 Default value is **30s**.